cyborg-one/nfqttl/README.md

 ## How it work

-* The networking subsystem of the Linux kernel has a mechanism to pass network packets to the user application for processing.
+* The networking subsystem of the Linux kernel has a mechanism to pass network packets to the user application for processing (NetFilter Queue).
 Nfqttl receives packets, edits the ttl packet header fields and the checksum, and sends them back to the kernel.

 ## Compatibility